the-fanan/kubernetes/tools/kops.md

 KOPS
 =========
-This is a tool that allows you to make clusters on the cloud.
-It is integrated with both AWS and Google Cloud.
+This is a tool that allows you to make k8s clusters on popular cloud providers.
+It is integrated with both AWS and Google Cloud (in beta).

 Note on using Kops:
 ======================